aggregat4/dendriform/JOURNAL.md

 `blogpost`

-BTW it is possible to use Promises inside lit-html templates: there are a few constructs to deal with them, the most basic is the `until` function that will replace a default placeholder content piece with the real content when it resolves.
+It is possible to use Promises inside lit-html templates: there are a few constructs to deal with them, the most basic is the `until` function that will replace a default placeholder content piece with the real content when it resolves.
 Nice.

 ## 2020-02-26